preston-thompson/ds1052e/README.md

 # ds1052e
-Programs to control a Rigol DS1052E oscilloscope from a UNIX environment.
+C program to control a Rigol DS1052E oscilloscope from a UNIX environment.

 ## Building

 1. Clone the repository
 2. Run `make`
-3. Run the binaries from where they are, or install them into your system in /usr/local/bin
+3. Run `ds1052e` from where it is, or install it into your system in `/usr/local/bin`

 ## Usage